DBProductions/angularjs-starter-app/README.md

     $ node server.js
     Server listen on port 3000 browse at http://127.0.0.1:3000

+NPM is also defined to run the server.

+    $ npm start

 ## Grunt

 As default there are three tasks defined, jshint, jasmine and yuidoc.